System-Engineering-Group-9/system-engineering-group-9.github.io/blog/2025-02-15-welcome/index.md

 We are always looking for feedback and suggestions to improve our project.
 If you are interested in contributing or have any questions, feel free to reach out to us on GitHub or through our social media channels.

-Thank you for visiting our blog, and we hope you enjoy exploring the IBM Mixed Reality Board project!
+Thank you for visiting our blog, and we hope you enjoy exploring the Classroom Explorers project!